akramhussein/SimpleHDR/README.md

-This project incorporates additional functionality to Pangolin developed by Steven Lovegrove (@stevenlovegrove) to allow for greater control of firewire cameras and to enable the capture HDR images and video.
+This project incorporates additional functionality to Pangolin developed by Steven Lovegrove (@stevenlovegrove) to allow for greater control of firewire cameras and to enable the capture of High Dynamic Range images and video.

 An example of these additions can be found in the examples/SimpleHDR.

-Examples of HDR Images and Video can be found [here](http://www.akramhussein.co.uk/simplehdr).
+Examples of HDR images and video can be found [here](http://www.akramhussein.co.uk/simplehdr).

 ## What is Pangolin